tannu2006/custom-profile-card/README.md

 # custom-profile-card
 This repository showcases a custom-designed profile card created entirely from scratch.
 The card demonstrates creativity and manual coding skills without relying on templates.
-# Custom Profile Card

-This project is a **custom-built profile card** designed and developed from scratch.
-It demonstrates responsive design, interactive elements, and modern styling techniques to create a visually appealing and functional web component.

----

 ##  Features